 - Article: AI Ethics: 5 Considerations for Nonprofits

 - Announcing the new AI Suitability Toolkit for Nonprofits, please review this blog post.

 - Recap of AI for Good discussions at NetHope Summit 2019, please review this blog post.

 - Recap of AI for Good discussions at NetHope Summit 2018, please review this blog post.

 - AI Primer webinar

 - Get your data ready for AI

-- NEW - Lessons learned from practical implementations of AI in the international development sector, featuring CRS and Compassion International.
+- Lessons learned from practical implementations of AI in the international development sector, featuring CRS and Compassion International.